strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 With the Network load balancer, you pay $0.0225 per hour (per instance) plus $0.006 per a so called _LCU-hour_.
 LCU-hour is a unit of scale for the load balancer.
 One LCU hour includes 800 new TCP connections per second, 100,000 active TCP connections and 1 GB of processed data.
-While the pricing mode is a little bit different, the NLB should be in most cases cheaper to use that the Classic load balancer.
+While the pricing model is a little bit different, the NLB should be in most cases cheaper to use that the Classic load balancer.
 _(The prices are for the US East region)_

-For more detailed information about the different load balancer types in Amazon AWS and their pricing, please check the [AWS documentation](https://aws.amazon.com/elasticloadbalancing/features/).
+_For more detailed information about the different load balancer types in Amazon AWS and their pricing, please check the [AWS documentation](https://aws.amazon.com/elasticloadbalancing/features/)._

 ## Using Strimzi with Network Load Balancer

 In Kubernetes, when you create a service with type `Loadbalancer`, it will by default create the Classic Load Balancer.
 For each service with given type it will create a separate load balancer instance.
-But it is easy to change the type of the load balancer using a simple annotation set on the service.
+It is easy to change the type of the load balancer using a simple annotation set on the service.
-To create a Network Load balancer, you have to set the annotation `service.beta.kubernetes.io/aws-load-balancer-type` to the value `nlb`.
+To create a Network Load balancer, the Kubernetes service needs to have the annotation `service.beta.kubernetes.io/aws-load-balancer-type` set to the value `nlb`.
 For more details about the annotation see [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support).

 You can set the annotation easily in Strimzi using the [template feature](https://strimzi.io/docs/latest/full.html#assembly-customizing-deployments-str):